Nuclear Methanol and Gasoline.

 have been 20%-70% more expensive per unit energy than methanol over

-most of the past five years and that relationship is likely to continue – partly
+most of the past decade and that relationship is likely to continue – partly

 because of an undeniable trend in agricultural commodities.
 If expensive